Apprentice Lineworker

 Brock's story

-Two years back Brock switched careers from a construction tradie to joining the Bright Spark Apprenticeship Program.
-He shares his Bright Spark Apprenticeship Program journey and thoughts on his future career.
+Two years back Brock switched careers from being a construction tradie to join the Bright Spark Apprentice Program.
+He shares his journey and thoughts on his future career.

 Top tips and how to apply